Hammerspoon/hammerspoon.github.io/index.md

 ## What can it do for me?

-This is very hard to describe succinctly.
 You can write Lua code that interacts with OS X APIs for applications, windows, mouse pointers, filesystem objects, audio devices, batteries, screens, low-level keyboard/mouse events, clipboards, location services, wifi, and more.

+If you want to explore the options Hammerspoon offers, check out the [Getting Started Guide](/go/) and the [full API documentation](/docs/).

 Typically you would write a configuration file in Lua that connects events to actions.
 You might want to bind a keyboard shortcut to a series of window operations, or an applescript.
 You might want to run a series of commands when your wifi interface connects to your home network.
 You might want to display an alert when your battery drops below a certain percentage.
 You might want to do something crazy like have iTunes automatically start playing when your Mac detects you are in Paris.

-If you want to explore the options Hammerspoon offers, check out the [Getting Started Guide](/go/) and the [full API documentation](/docs/).

 ## How do I install it?